 The ASE Education Awards have been established by the Association for Surgical Education to recognize the dedication of surgical educators.
 The awards are meant to highlight and encourage outstanding teachers and surgical educators.
 Additionally, the awards will provide documentation of teaching excellence to support promotion and tenure decisions and will further emphasize teaching as an important area of academic expertise.

-AWARD APPLICATION DEADLINE: Award Applications are due December 13th, 2019 by 5 PM PDT.
+AWARD APPLICATION DEADLINE: Award Applications are due December 16th, 2019.

 Excellence in Surgical Education Awards